amritpurshotam/amritpurshotam/README.md

 ## 👋 Hi there

-My name is Amrit Purshotam and I'm a machine learning engineer.
+My name is Amrit Purshotam and I'm a machine learning scientist.

 ### 🛠️ What I'm building